ezcommunity/ezupgrade/README.txt

 php ezupgrade [account_username]

+If you haven't set up any accounts, run `php ezupgrade` to initialize the configuration wizard.

 IMPORTANT NOTE ABOUT UPGRADING FROM VERSION 3.x TO 4.x

 Since 3-series of eZ Publish is run on php4 the upgrading process is a little more tricky than upgrading from 4.x.y.
 In order to fix this we have added paths to php4 and php5 in ezcopy.ini.
 This means that you need to upgrade on a server/machine that have both this or do it in cycles.

 The way we have upgraded is doing it in cycles.
 Here is one of our example: